 “This post may contain affiliate links.
 Please see disclosure page for more information.”

-Key to all great meatballs (in my opinion) is the trio meat, which I use in any recipe, such as classic meatballs in tomato sauce which calls for minced (ground) meat.
-I use beef, veal and pork ground meat.
-You can as well opt for lighter version with poultry, such as ground chicken or turkey breasts.
-Another key ingredient is garlic, garlic is intensely aromatic and flavorful for any preparation of meat.
-More garlic, more flavorful your meal will be.
-Another somehow secret ingredient is seasoned bread crumbs.
+Another key ingredient for the great taste of the ground meat is garlic.
+Garlic is intensely aromatic and flavorful for any preparation of meat.
+More garlic you add, more flavorful your meal will be.
+Another great ingredient is seasoned bread crumbs.
 I always opt for Italian seasoning with Romano cheese.
-If you need bread crumbs gluten free, here is my tip.
+If you need breadcrumbs gluten free, here is gluten-free breadcrumbs.

 THE BEST SWEDISH MEATBALLS